CREATE STATISTICS — define extended statistics

 table_name

-The name (optionally schema-qualified) of the table containing the column(s) the statistics are computed on.
+The name (optionally schema-qualified) of the table containing the column(s) the statistics are computed on; see ANALYZE for an explanation of the handling of inheritance and partitions.

 You must be the owner of a table to create a statistics object reading it.
 Once created, however, the ownership of the statistics object is independent of the underlying table(s).